 With roots planted firmly in mountaineering – and the certain knowledge that few of us would have climbed the great Himalayan peaks without the loyal support of the region’s tough, courageous people – The Himalayan Trust UK has been working since 1989 to help the mountain people of Nepal.
-We still hold to the guiding principles laid down by Sir Edmund Hillary when he founded the Trust.
+We strive to improve the health and education in the mountainous regions of Northeastern Nepal, particularly in the Taplejung region.

 We need your help to continue and develop our work.

 We started our work in 1989 supporting the work of Sir Edmund Hillary and were keen supporters of the teacher training programme initiative which started in 1997 in the Everest region.
 The success of these early educational programmes prompted requests to expand our reach.